Find a Qualified Attorney Near You

 Before you even meet with the attorney, you should search for their name on the internet.
 Look for online reviews and other comments that may be online regarding the attorney’s legal services.
 You should also check with your state’s bar association website to see if any complaints, misconduct charges, or malpractice accusations have been filed against the attorney.

 You should also ask the attorney about their experience.
 Is this their first time handling this type of case or do they have experience in the practice area you need help with?
-Many attorneys only handle certain areas of law such as criminal defense or real estate, but others have a practice handling a variety of cases.
+Many attorneys only handle certain areas of law, such as criminal defense or real estate, but others accept a variety of cases.

 Communication and Availability